-In the brain, cannabis works by “binding” to a bunch of protein receptors and exerting effects on all kinds of physical functions, like mood, perception, appetite, and so on.
-In fact, if it wasn’t for those effects on mood and perception, society probably wouldn’t value it so highly as a recreational drug!
+In the brain, cannabis works by “binding” to many protein receptors and exerting effects on all kinds of physical functions, like mood, perception, appetite, and so on.
+If it weren’t for those effects on mood and attitude, society probably wouldn’t value it so highly as a recreational drug!

 So far, cannabis seems like any other recreational drug, right?
 But there is a crucial difference, and that is in the location of the protein receptors that cannabis binds to.

 Heroin and cocaine are drugs that famously cause overdose, and that’s because the opioid and dopamine receptors that they bind to are present deep in the brainstem.
-The brainstem is the ancient part of the brain that controls basic bodily functions like breathing and the beating of the heart.
+The brainstem is the ancient part of the brain that controls essential bodily functions like breathing and the heart’s beating.

-This means we can essentially flood our brains with as much cannabis as it’s physically possible to consume, and it won’t affect the brain in ways that would make the lungs and the heart just stop working, as is the case with overdose of cocaine, heroin or even alcohol.
+Cannabis is different; we can essentially flood our brains with as much cannabis as it’s physically possible to consume.
+It won’t affect the brain in ways that would make the lungs and the heart stop working, as is the case with an overdose of cocaine, heroin, or even alcohol.

-So while we can definitely take too much cannabis and feel ill effects, it’s practically impossible for a human to lethally overdose on cannabis.
+So while we can take too much cannabis and feel ill effects, it’s practically impossible for a human to overdose on cannabis lethally.

 Sparse densities in lower brainstem areas controlling cardiovascular and respiratory functions may explain why high doses of delta 9-tetrahydrocannabinol are not lethal.

-As you may have gathered by now, it’s possible to consume a huge amount of cannabis with no ill effect – but just how much are we talking here?
+As you may have gathered by now, it’s possible to consume a tremendous amount of cannabis with no ill effect – but just how much are we talking about here?
 Let’s take a look.

 The way scientists typically work out a lethal dose of a substance is by giving it to a sample group of animals and seeing how much of the substance is needed to kill at least fifty percent of the animals.
 That dose is then called the LD-50 (“Lethal Dose, 50%”).

-Less lethal drugs that can still kill you relatively easily include Rohypnol and mescaline, at around 20-80 times the normal dose.
-With all of these potentially-lethal substances, effective dose is usually in the milligrams, so a lethal dose could be less than a gram of the pure substance!
+Less lethal drugs that can still kill you relatively easily include Rohypnol and mescaline, at around 20-80 times the standard dose.
+With all of these potentially lethal substances, the effective dose is usually in the milligrams, so a lethal dose could be less than a gram of the pure substance!

 But cannabis is different.
-According to various different studies, the LD-50 of THC may be up to a whopping 40,000 times the effective dose!
-In fact, studies from the 1970s showed that incredibly high doses of 3,000 mg/kg of THC were not enough to cause fatalities in dogs or monkeys when given orally.
-Monkeys were also injected with 92 mg/kg of THC, with no fatalities!
+According to various studies, the LD-50 of THC may be up to a whopping 40,000 times the effective dose!
+Studies from the 1970s showed that incredibly high doses of 3,000 mg/kg of THC were not enough to cause fatalities in dogs or monkeys when given orally.
+In one of the studies, monkeys were injected with 92 mg/kg of THC, with no fatalities!

-The non-fatal consumption of 3000 mg/kg A THC by the dog and monkey would be comparable to a 154-pound human eating approximately 46 pounds (21 kilograms) of 1%-marihuana or 10 pounds of 5% hashish at one time.
+The dog and monkey’s non-fatal consumption of 3000 mg/kg A THC would be comparable to 154-pound human eating approximately 46 pounds (21 kilograms) of 1%-marihuana or 10 pounds of 5% hashish at one time.

-Of course, cannabis and hashish is typically a LOT stronger than 1% and 5% THC – back in the 1970s, when these studies date from, that may have been standard.
-Now, we have much stronger cannabis, hashish, and all kinds of extracts – in fact, some extracts get up to 90% THC!
+Of course, cannabis and hashish are typically a LOT stronger than 1% and 5% THC – back in the 1970s, when these studies date from, that may have been standard.
+Now, we have much stronger cannabis, hashish, and all kinds of extracts.
+Some extracts get up to 90% THC!
 So how much of those would it take to cause a lethal overdose?

-Hold on (you might be thinking), I’ve smoked around 444g this month, why am I not dead?
-Well, of course we’re talking about an acute dose, as in how much you can consume in a short space of time.
-Even the most hardened of us stoners would need at least a week to smoke, dab or even eat that amount of oil!
-So, for all intents and purposes, it’s practically impossible to lethally overdose on cannabis.
+Hold on (you might be thinking); I’ve smoked around 444g this month.
+Why am I not dead?
+Well, of course, we’re talking about an acute dose, as in how much you can consume in a short space of time.
+Even the most hardened of us stoners would need at least a week to smoke, dab, or even eat that amount of oil!

 Let us know what you think in the comments!